phaustin/Problem-Solving-with-Python/README.md

 # Problem-Solving-with-Python-37-Edition

-For of the [git repo](https://github.com/ProfessorKazarinoff/Problem-Solving-with-Python-37-Edition.git) for the book: Problem Solving with Python 3.7 Edition by Peter D. Kazarinoff, PhD
+Fork of the [git repo](https://github.com/ProfessorKazarinoff/Problem-Solving-with-Python-37-Edition.git) for the book: Problem Solving with Python 3.7 Edition by Peter D. Kazarinoff, PhD

 A print copy of the book is available on Amazon: [https://www.amazon.com/dp/1693405415](https://www.amazon.com/dp/1693405415)